MCV-2025-C1-Project/Team3/README.md

 │
 ├── results/                          <- Generated outputs, scores, and evaluation metrics │   ├── histograms/                   <- Saved histogram visualizations
+│   ├── qst1_w2/
-│   ├── method1/                      <- Results for the first retrieval configuration (in the test set) │   │   └── result.pkl
+|   ├── method1/                      <- Results for the first retrieval configuration (in the test set)
-│   ├── method2/                      <- Results for the second retrieval configuration (in the test set) │   │   └── result.pkl
+│   │   └── result.pkl
 │   ├── dev_scores.csv                <- Summary table with metrics for all the descriptors and distances selected │   ├── obtained_scores_k1.png        <- Plot showing mAP@1 performance for each descriptor-distance